RemixVSL/iomemory-vsl/README.md

 - BIO status handling

 ## Important note!!!
-Only the version and next_generation branches are tested, nothing else.
-The driver may in fact work with older or newer kernels.
-The next_generation branch is currently running in a CEPH cluster with official LTS kernel 4.14 and works quite well.
+Only the master branch is tested, nothing else.
+It is currently running in a CEPH cluster with official LTS kernel 4.14 and works quite well.
 Testing and running with the kernel module has been done on Ubuntu and Redhat.
 *** the untested branch has only been compiled and loaded not device tested ***

 ## Background